-I realised just how reactive social media is when I saw that “#foreigners” was trending on Twitter.
+I realised just how reactive social media was when I saw that “#foreigners” was trending on Twitter.
 With tweets and responses like this:

 Yes, politicians love slogans.
 Soundbites translate well to the people and fire up emotions hot and fast.
 Oddly though, not a word from the usually vocal EFF.